Chart Color Schemes

 Population

 Lockyer Valley - East's population was around 24,008 as of November 2025, according to AreaSearch's analysis.
-This represented an increase of 2,800 people from the 2021 Census figure of 21,208, reflecting a growth rate of 13.2%.
-The change was inferred from ABS estimated resident population data of 23,498 in June 2024 and an additional 494 validated new addresses since the Census date.
-This resulted in a population density ratio of 32 persons per square kilometer.
-Lockyer Valley - East's growth rate exceeded both national (8.9%) and state averages, indicating it as a region leader for growth during this period.
-Interstate migration contributed approximately 65.9% to overall population gains, with other factors such as overseas migration and natural growth also being positive influences.
+This figure represents an increase of 2,800 people (13.2%) since the 2021 Census, which reported a population of 21,208.
+The change was inferred from the estimated resident population of 23,498 in June 2024 and an additional 494 validated new addresses since the Census date.
+This results in a density ratio of 32 persons per square kilometer.
+Lockyer Valley - East's growth rate exceeded both national (8.9%) and state averages, marking it as a region leader.
+Interstate migration contributed approximately 65.9% of overall population gains during recent periods, with all drivers being positive factors.

 Frequently Asked Questions - Population